AeonGames/AeonGUI/README.md

 ## Notes For New Contributors

 - Use CMake out-of-source builds (`-B build`).
-- A pre-commit hook is configured by CMake; it validates style and notices.
+- A pre-commit hook is configured by CMake; it validates style and copyright notices.
 - If iteration speed matters, disable PCH with `-DCMAKE_DISABLE_PRECOMPILE_HEADERS=ON`.
 - CI workflows in `.github/workflows/` are the best reference for known-good dependency sets.